asifsial780/KICHU-SER/README.md

 ```
 By using kick, add, promote, demote Commands, Your WhatsApp account may be banned.
- we are not responsible for your account,
+ we are not re https://github.com/Chunkindepaday.png?size=100 sponsible for your account,
 This bot is intended for the purpose of having fun with some fun commands
 and group management with some helpfull commands.